The Mining Law Review: Ivory Coast

 Since the implementation of Law No. 2014-138 dated 24 March 2014 establishing the new Mining Code (the Code), the Ivory Coast has been shaped by a constant desire to acquire and retain the substantial political and economic stability that in turn provides the perfect environment for the mining sector to grow in.

-At the political level, the next presidential elections will take place in 2020 and President Ouattara has not yet officially confirmed whether he will run for a third mandate.
-The Ivorian civil society fears renewed tension around the upcoming presidential elections, still deeply affected by the electoral crisis in 2011.2
+At the political level, the next presidential elections will take place in October 2020 and President Ouattara has officially confirmed that he will not run for a third mandate.
+The Ivorian civil society fears renewed tension around the upcoming presidential elections, still deeply affected by the electoral crisis in 2011.2 Uncertainties resulting from the upcoming presidential elections have impacted the mining sector as the level of investments drastically dropped in 2019 with a 49 per cent decrease.3

-The Ivory Coast continues to be one of the most dynamic economies in Africa.
-Since 2012, the country has enjoyed strong growth in its gross domestic product (GDP) and has a projected real GDP of 7.5 per cent in 2019.3
+Nevertheless, the Ivory Coast continues to be one of the most dynamic economies in Africa.
+Since 2012, the country has enjoyed strong growth in its gross domestic product (GDP) and has a projected real GDP of 2.7 per cent in 2020 in the context of the coronavirus (covid-19) pandemic.4

-The mining sector was still quite dynamic in 2018.
-The annual turnover was 582.3 billion CFA francs in 2018, compared to 539 billion CFA francs in 2017.
-In addition, the number of individuals directly employed also increased, by 26.63 per cent.
-Tax revenues generated by mining companies totalled 65.84 billion CFA francs in 2018, up 16.65 per cent as compared to 2017.4
+The mining sector was very dynamic in 2019.
+The annual turnover was approximately 761.9 billion CFA francs in 2019, compared to 582.3 billion CFA francs in 2018.
+In addition, the number of individuals directly employed also increased, by 5 per cent.
+Tax revenues generated by mining companies totalled 94.6 billion CFA francs in 2019, up 43.62 per cent compared to 2018.5

 The Ivorian legal system has been strongly influenced by the French civil law tradition of codifying the law.
 Under the current Third Republic regime and the Fourth Constitution, the prerogatives of the executive power, although within the framework of a presidential regime, have been restricted.
 Within the entire national territory, the different sections of the Supreme Court (composed of the Court of Cassation and the State Council), the Courts of Appeal and tribunals are responsible for performing judicial functions.

 The main laws applicable to mining activities are the Code, the decree dated 25 June 2014 implementing the Code, the Environment Code and the Labour Code.
 Additional regulation must also be scrutinised, such as the Order on Surface Royalty dated 26 March 2014 and proportional taxes in the mining sector.
-A draft of a collective labour agreement for the mining sector is being discussed amongst stakeholders.10
+A draft of a collective labour agreement for the mining sector is being discussed among stakeholders.7

 The Ivory Coast is also a member of the Economic Community of West African States (ECOWAS), which enacted a Directive on the harmonisation of guiding principles and policies in the mining sector in 2009, the main objectives of which are to harmonise mining laws in the region, to improve transparency and to protect the environment and local communities.
-A Supplementary Act to the ECOWAS Mining Code has recently been approved on 29 June 2019, which aims at ensuring that the local communities benefit from the revenues arising of the mining operations.12
+A Supplementary Act to the ECOWAS Mining Code was approved on 29 June 2019, which aims at ensuring that the local communities benefit from the revenues arising from mining operations.9

 These authorities require, inter alia, mining operators to provide reports and keep various documents available, depending on the nature of the permit issued.
 The main reporting requirements are in respect of statistics on performance, employment, advancement of exploitation and exploration operations.